netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

 .. note::

-  Netris Operator won’t disable Node-to-Node mesh until all BGP peers of all the nodes in the k8s cluster become established.
+  Netris Operator won't disable Node-to-Node mesh until all BGP peers of all the nodes in the k8s cluster become established.

-Finally, let’s check if our earlier deployed "Podinfo" application is still working when Calico Node-to-Node mesh is disabled:
+Finally, let's check if our earlier deployed "Podinfo" application is still working when Calico Node-to-Node mesh is disabled:

 .. code-block:: shell-session